kiraitachi/PyShieldGUI/README.md

 ---

-## What can you we with Hotspot Shield client and is ported to KinuxShield
+## What can we do with HotspotShield client and what is ported to KinuxShield

 - [ ] Sign in to Hotspot Shield `hotspotshield account signin`
 - [ ] Sign out of Hotspot Shield `hotspotshield account signout`